sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Furthermore, through large purchases the government is outsourcing expertise required to deliver on its mandate.
 Lastly, doing so introduces additional context switches (or handoffs) between organizations, reducing the government's agility to implement its own policy changes, and limits its ability to respond to emergency situations.

-As per the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602), when buy decisions are made, they will prioritize Software as a Service (SaaS) over purchases requiring the maintenance of physical, Platform as a Service (PaaS) or Infrastructure as a Service (Iaas).
+As per the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602), when buy decisions are made, they will prioritize Software as a Service (SaaS) over purchases requiring the maintenance of physical, Platform as a Service (PaaS) or Infrastructure as a Service (IaaS).
 When selecting which cloud services to leverage, the [Government of Canada Right Cloud Selection Guidance](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-right-cloud-selection-guidance.html) will be adhered to.
 Further consideration should be made with respect to the softwares use of Open Source Software (OSS).
 When considering COTS, the [Software Licencing Supply Arrangement](https://www.tpsgc-pwgsc.gc.ca/app-acq/cral-sarc/lgcl-ctgr-eng.html) will be used.